startae/guides/style/site-maintenance/README.md

 * Merge your pull request and delete your branch
 * Check and test it on our staging environment
 * Merge develop into master and deploy to Heroku

+## Found bugs?

+* Create a new task in our project
+* Try to give us all the information you have, e.g.: print screen, browser name/version, operational system, desktop/mobile version.
+* Post on the **#site-startae** channel that you found a bug and registered on Flow.

 ## Bugfix